Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 ## Is it possible to create review apps if my code is hosted at a different place?

 We only implement directly Review Apps for code hosted on GitHub.
-However it is very easy for you to set it up for your specific case thanks to the Scalingo
+However you can set it up for your specific case thanks to the Scalingo API:
-API:

 * Create a [child application]({% post_url platform/app/2000-01-01-child-apps %})
 * Deploy a gzipped tar archive containing your code: